eco/eco-routes-stoyan/scripts/semantic-release/README.md

 1. **Missing environment variables**:
    - Ensure all required environment variables are set
-   - Check for spaces in JSON-formatted environment variables like CONTRACT_VERIFICATION_KEYS
+   - Check for spaces in JSON-formatted environment variables like VERIFICATION_KEYS

 2. **Authentication errors**:
    - Make sure your NPM_TOKEN is valid and has publish rights